Misspecification and Unreliable Interpretations in Psychology and Social Science: Introduction

-In addition to a general reluctance to adopt clearly articulated causal approaches, one might also argue that the various manifestations of conflation indicate a lack of understanding about the differences between predictive and causal modeling \citep{Yarkoni2017, Shmueli2010, Grosz2020}.
+Unfortunately, the problems do not end there.
+The range of identified methodological issues has broadened considerably to include aspects that stand independently of replication and which result in invalid inference.
+These issues relate to the ways researchers test theories \citep{Oberauer2019, Muthukrishna2019}; measurement problems \citep{Flake2020}; immature theories \citep{Scheel2020}; a lack of meta-analyses \citep{Schmidt2016}; a lack of assumptions testing \citep{ernst}; issues with the peer review process \citep{Heesen2020}; reporting errors \citep{Nuijten2016}; and a lack of research practice standardization \citep{Tong2019}.
+In particular, previous research has highlighted the tendency for the conflation of predictive and causal approaches \citep{Grosz2020, Yarkoni2017, Shmueli2010}, as well as overly generous claims and warped interpretations \citep{Yarkoni2019, Spellman2015,Scheel2020}.
+In our view, these latter two issues relate to some of the most fundamental aspects of research, and are discussed in this article.
+Choosing between a predictive or causal approach to research represents a critical decision that broadly impacts everything from the formulation of hypotheses to the conclusions drawn and interpretations made.

+Altogether, there is evidence of a possible lack of understanding relating to the use of predictive models in psychology and social science, and we discuss this issue in detail in Part 1.
+If researchers choose to adopt a causal approach, it is equally important that they understand the associated pitfalls and challenges.
 For example, there is a relatively well established modeling technique known as Structural Equation Modeling (SEM) which explicitly encodes causal structure \citep{Kline2005,Blanca2018}.
-The point to note about the use of SEM in psychology and social science is that the way the technique is often presented and interpreted obfuscates its causal nature \citep{Grosz2020}.
+One point to note about the use of SEM in psychology and social science is that the way the technique is often presented and interpreted obfuscates its causal nature \citep{Grosz2020}.
 This leads to an awkward conflation of causal modeling with predictive interpretations, resulting in ambiguity and a lack of clarity regarding intentions and assumptions.
-It may be that researchers are unaware that their SEMs are explicitly causal and fail to sufficiently understand how the results from the analysis are underpinned by a number of restrictive (and often untestable) assumptions.
+It may be that researchers are unaware that their SEMs are explicitly causal and fail to sufficiently understand how the results from the analysis are underpinned by a number of restrictive (and often untestable) assumptions, which we discuss further in Part 2.